 Several women were deeply moved by the sorrow of these children’s lives, and decided to put on a Christmas show for them.
-Ostermai was responsible for gathering donations, in the form of ration cards; happily Block 2 had somehow acquired an accordion, and she accompanied several women who sang as they toured the barracks where German prisoners were kept.
-The format was a so-called ‘wish concert’: a prisoner would make a special request for a song (usually popular hit songs of the day), and in exchange would donate something to the festival, ranging from a piece of bread, or even an apple or sweet from a care-package.
+Ostermai was responsible for gathering donations in the form of ration cards; Block 2 had somehow acquired an accordion, and she accompanied several women who sang as they toured the barracks where German prisoners were kept.
+The format was a so-called ‘wish concert’: a prisoner would make a special request for a song (usually a popular hit song of the day), and in exchange would donate something to the festival, ranging from a piece of bread to an apple or even a sweet from a care package.
 The concert began on the afternoon of 23 December 1944.
 A small choir performed ‘O Tannenbaum’, and a puppet show for the children followed.
 Remarkably, the SS tolerated this activity, even giving permission for the women to use Block 22.
-Ostermai believes that they already realised the war was coming to an end, and the atmosphere at the camp was more relaxed.
+Ostermai believes that they had already realised the war was coming to an end and this was why the atmosphere at the camp was more relaxed.

 As Russian troops drew nearer in the spring of 1945, discipline fell away, routines were disrupted, and prisoners were regularly evacuated from Ravensbrück.
 Ostermai was sent away with the last evacuation march, a group of about 50 women accompanied by eleven guards.
 She managed to flee, leaping onto a truck of soldiers that was passing by, and travelled by foot, train, coach and bicycle in the direction of Colditz, receiving help along the way from other escaped prisoners, farmers and Russian soldiers.
 One night, at an inn near Wittenberg, she spent the night in a hall filled with other refugees.
 Someone asked if she knew how to play the piano, and by candlelight she entertained her fellows with hits of the pre-war years.